fl0v/dg-companion/README.md

 - Get the extension from chrome web store https://chrome.google.com/webstore/detail/dark-galaxy-companion/hmchkjafjphldnhmlgbfkaemplnldkao
 - Visit https://www.darkgalaxy.com and signup/login to a running game

+Keep in mind although some info is exposed by the game as json, this extension still relies heavily on parsing the html, so in most cases it will cause unexpected results if used with other similar extensions or user scripts.
+That being said, i'm trying not to alter the page source logic (too much) so hopefully it wont break any other tools.

 ## Features:
 - Alliance ranking
   - average score + sorting